redbluesquare/DevOps-Course-Workshop-Module-09-CD-Learners/azure_devops.md

 > In particular, this image tries to reduce its footprint by using a different base image for the final result than the base image with all the necessary tooling used to compile the application.

-> Try building the initial image stage with `docker build --target build-stage --tag intermediate .`, and compare its size through Docker Desktop or `docker image ls`.
+> Try building the initial image stage with `docker build --target build-stage --tag intermediate -f ado_assets/Dockerfile .`, and compare its size through Docker Desktop or `docker image ls`.

 ### Manually publish to Docker Hub